Fridge003/Fridge003/README.md

 I'm Baizhou Zhang, a master student majoring in computer science at UC San Diego.
 I graduated from Peking University with a Bachelor of Science degree in intelligence science.

 I'm interested in the area of machine learning systems, including training frameworks, inference frameworks and deep learning compilers.
-I'm also learning technologies about deep learning algorithms, parallel programming, computer architecture and cloud computing.
+I'm also learning technologies about deep learning algorithms, parallel programming, computer architecture.
 Here are the list of open source projects I have worked on:

 [SGLang](https://github.com/sgl-project/sglang) (Currently working on)